diendev03/diendev03/README.md

 # Have a nice day!
-I'm Huỳnh Quốc Diện 👋
+My name is Huỳnh Quốc Diện 👋

 ## About Me
 I am a passionate mobile app developer.
 I have knowledge in developing Android applications using Java and cross-platform applications using Flutter, integrating third-party APIs or services such as Firebase and mockAPI to optimize user experience in my applications.

+## Career Objective
+🎯 I aim to leverage my skills in mobile development to create innovative and impactful applications that enhance the user experience and solve real-world problems.

 ## Skills